george24601/george24601.github.io/_posts/2019/2019-03-11-q-for-interviewers.md

 * What is the need behind hiring for this role?
 What happened to the last person in this role?
 * What’s your favorite part about working at the company?
 * From background/resume, what parts would make you doubt i would be a great fit for the company?
+* What motivated you to join the organisation?
+* I have read that you have just launched x.
+What will that mean for the growth of this role?